SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Tutorials/DisValidatorContribution.md

      Use `Validator` for this exercise.

    - **Severity:** Specify the severity level.
 To choose the right severity, you can follow the following guide:

        - Critical: This type of error will have a critical impact on the system or will fully prevent the driver from working.
 It may also draw your attention to something that needs to be fixed for administrative reasons.

-       - Major: This type of error will prevent part of the driver from workingas expected.
+       - Major: This type of error will prevent part of the driver from working as expected.
 Example: A specific driver feature will not work.

        - Minor: This type of error will not prevent the driver from working, but will have some impact.
 It may draw your attention to something that was not implemented according to the best practice guidelines.
 Example: Bad performance, Not user-friendly, etc.